Configuring Protocols

 • System name.

-Additionally, you can use the Use server for outgoing calls feature.
+Additionally, you can use the Use the server as proxy for outgoing calls function.
 To do this:

-2. Enter the Gatekeeper address (if you choose to input it manually).
+2. Specify the Gatekeeper address if you choose to enter it manually.

-3. Enter the Gatekeeper login and Password for authentication (if required).
+3. Enter the Gatekeeper login and Password for authorization (if required).

 4. To save the settings, click Apply.

-If the entered data is correct, the text in the section will change to Registered.
+If the entered data is correct, the text in the Registration status section will change to Registered.

 If this feature is not configured, calls specifying an IP address that does not match the gatekeeper's address are sent directly to the recipient without an ARQ request.
-Once this feature is configured, all calls are sent as an ARQ request to the gatekeeper.
+Once this feature is configured, all calls are sent as ARQ requests to the gatekeeper.

 # NAT Settings